-Archexin, a 20 nucleotide single stranded DNA anti-sense molecule, is a first-in-class inhibitor of the protein kinase Akt.
+Archexin is a 20 nucleotide single stranded DNA anti-sense molecule, which we believe is a first-in-class inhibitor of the protein kinase Akt.
 Akt plays critical roles in cancer cell proliferation, survival, angiogenesis, metastasis, and drug resistance.
 Archexin received "orphan drug" designation from the U.S. Food and Drug Administration, or FDA, for five cancer indications (renal cell carcinoma, or RCC, glioblastoma, ovarian cancer, stomach cancer and pancreatic cancer).
 The FDA orphan drug program provides seven years of marketing exclusivity after approval and tax incentives for clinical research.
 In October 2006, we announced the conclusion of the Phase I clinical trial of Archexin, our leading drug candidate.
 The Phase I clinical trial of Archexin, which took place at Georgetown University and the University of Alabama, was an open-label, dose-escalation study with 14 day continuous infusion in 17 patients with solid tumors.
 The Phase I trial was intended primarily to assess the safety and tolerability of Archexin in patients with advanced cancer.
 The trial results showed that the dose limiting toxicity of Archexin occurring at 315 mg/m2 dose in the form of fatigue.
 No other serious adverse events such as hematological toxicities were observed in this Phase I study.
-In the Phase I study stable disease was observed in two out of the 17 Patients.
+In the Phase I study stable disease was observed in two out of the 17 patients.
 Archexin is currently being studied in a Phase II clinical trial for the treatment of pancreatic cancer with several patients enrolled and enrollment continuing in 2011.
-The Archexin Phase IIa trial is a single-arm, open-label study with 35 subjects conducted at global sites in the United States and India.
+The Archexin Phase IIa trial is a single-arm, open-label study looking to enroll 35 subjects and is being conducted globally in the United States and India.
 Archexin will be administered in combination with gemcitabine in patients with advanced pancreatic cancer to assess safety and preliminary efficacy, maximum tolerated dose, and overall survival.
-Archexin's Phase II clinical trial protocol for the treatment of RCC was reviewed by the FDA, but issues with enrollment have delayed the trial.
+Archexin's Phase II clinical trial protocol for the treatment of RCC was accepted by the FDA, but issues with enrollment have delayed the trial.
 The enrollment issues were primarily due to the small number of patients that have been diagnosed with RCC and the fact that such patients are often treated with surgery instead of drug therapies.
-After further consideration of the trial design and the limited number of patients, there was a reallocation of resources and Rexahn reprioritized Archexin to pursue studies in pancreatic cancer.
-We own one issued U.S. Patent for Archexin.
+The enrollment issues have caused Rexahn to reallocate resources and reprioritize Archexin to pursue studies in pancreatic cancer.
+We own one issued U.S. patent for Archexin.

 The costs incurred for the Phase I clinical trial was approximately \$1,500,000.
-As of March 31, 2011 we have spent approximately \$6,273,000 for the development of Archexin and we estimate that the Phase IIa trials for pancreatic cancer patients will be completed in first half of 2012 and will require approximately an additional \$450,000 to complete.
+As of June 30, 2011, we have spent approximately \$6,300,000 for the development of Archexin and we estimate that the Phase IIa trials for pancreatic cancer patients will be completed in first half of 2012 and will require approximately an additional \$450,000 to complete.